 So much hadn’t changed about the place that is my home.
-After years of being away and grappling with homesickness, I was finally in my hometown — somewhere down the creeks of Bayelsa — for the holidays.
+After years of being away and grappling with homesickness, I was finally in my hometown — for the holidays.
+So much hadn’t changed about the place that is my home.
 Though I look forward to sharing specific memories of mine, this piece is about the disputed memory of a clan over 200 years old.

 During my short visit to my riverain home, I had the benefit also of reading the recent judgment of the High Court affirming community A’s ownership claim over an expanse of land that is home to crude oil.
 Perhaps you should save your congratulations and instead, pray that another community in my clan will not join the league of the restive and most polluted areas on Earth, as it is in the pipeline to become, if not already being, sacrificed on the insatiable altar of Nigeria’s oil-reliant economy.
 To be clear, my hesitation to join in the celebration is not coming from a place of dislike for “progress and development”.
 Rather, it is founded on the track records of oil exploitation in the Niger Delta.

 Aside that, some things are worrisome about the oil-smeared dispute.
+My first worry is that this judgment might not mark the end of the dispute.
 In disputing community A’s ownership of the oil-infested land, communities B and C alleged that community A does not belong to the clan; that the latter’s founder, having allegedly emigrated from another Ijo clan into the clan, was hosted by towns B and C and allowed to stay only as a tenant and that his children were therefore trespassers in the disputed land.

 It was in evidence that community B and C placed reliance on a certain J.C.
 Potter’s Intelligence Report in making this argument.
 On the contrary, town A’s claim was that, their founder and progenitor was also one of the brothers of the progenitors of towns B and C, and was the rightful owner of the disputed portion.
 Upside or downside, the court believed town A’s oral tradition over towns B and C’s reliance on the J. C Potter’s Report.

-My first worry is that this judgment might not mark the end of the dispute, and I say this not only because Community B and C might proceed to the Court of Appeal but also because it may, if it already hasn’t, cause a rift to erupt between the sister-towns, particularly those who were involved as either witnesses (through paramount rulers and chiefs) or parties in the tussle over the land in question.
+My worry is not only because Community B and C might proceed to the Court of Appeal, but also because this judgement may, if it already hasn’t, cause a rift to erupt between the sister-towns, particularly those who were involved as either witnesses (through paramount rulers and chiefs) or parties in the tussle over the land in question.
 This means bad blood flowing in the hitherto chocolate creeks that connect the clan.

 Thus, while community A may feel unloved by her sisters due to a perceived jealousy from them over her newfound “fortune”, the others may harbor embittered feelings of having been “defeated by a stranger in their land”.
 Suspicion.
 Estrangement.
 This is both dangerous and ridiculous, because most members of the clan can trace their roots to at least three, if not all, of the about six communities in the clan!